Go C#

 Scale up or down

-In case there is a scale up or down scenario, some of these actors will now be on the original node where they first spawned.
-This means that the communication from the Proto.Kafka forwarder will have to do remote communication with those actors.
+If the cluster scales up or down, some actors may no longer reside on the node where they first spawned.
+This means the communication from the Proto.Kafka forwarder will have to use remote communication with those actors.

 Here is where gradual migration comes into play.
-The actors will check if the sender of a message is on a remote node, and if so, ad a random, user-defined interval, start to shut themselves down and eventually respawn on the correct node.
+Actors check whether the message sender is on a remote node and, at a random user-defined interval, shut themselves down and eventually respawn on the correct node.

 Actor